mofurqon/vouch/README.md

 ## Installation
 ### Step 1 ###
-Make sure you have installed Docker in your local computer
+Make sure you have installed Docker and Docker Compose in your local computer

 build Frontend
 ```bash